-The final decision on whether a RETRACTION, a STATEMENT OF CONCERN or a CORRECTION will be issued rests with the academic editor.
-The publisher obliges to act upon any reports of scientific misconduct in its books and make a reasonable effort to facilitate subsequent investigation of such claims.
+IntechOpen wishes to emphasize that the final decision on whether a Retraction, Expression of Concern, or a Correction will be issued rests with the Editor.
+The publisher is obliged to act upon any reports of scientific misconduct in its publications and to make a reasonable effort to facilitate any subsequent investigation of such claims.

-In case of retraction or removal of the Work, the publisher will be under no obligation to refund the APC.
+In the case of Retraction or removal of the Work, the publisher will be under no obligation to refund the OAPF/APC.

-The general principles set out above apply to retractions and corrections issued in all IntechOpen's publications.
+The general principles set out above apply to Retractions and Corrections issued in all IntechOpen publications.

 Any suggestions or comments on this Policy are welcome and may be sent to email@example.com.